timf34/Harvest-CommonsGames/README.md

+### Newest update

+I'm not sure which environment I was even using for running this!
+And its taking me a minute to see which one now!
+Label what environment I am using and everything esle I need to get stuff going

 ### Update:

-I merged the files over from `ppo-harvest`.
+I merged the files over from `ppo-harvest`... (did I???
+Coming back to this now I can't see it)

 I also changed the gym `regiser` function so that its directly within the scripts that run.
 For some reason I was getting path issues potentially,